droglenc/Lusketal2021/README.md

     * You will also need `compare` if you want to compare data files and summary tables created with this code to what was published.
     * My full session info [is shown below.](#my-session-information)
 * The `FSAsim` package is NOT available on CRAN, but can be installed from its GitHub repository [as described here](https://github.com/droglenc/FSAsim#installation).
+* We suggest running the code in an RStudio Project environment.
+If you do not do this then you may need to change some directories (search for `here::here()` code in the scripts).
-* By default there are 15 simulation scenarios with 500 iterations each, each of which his computationally heavy.
+* By default there are 15 simulation scenarios with 500 iterations each, each of which is computationally heavy.
 To "test your setup" we suggest changing `numReps` on line 29 of **Run_Simulation.R** from 500 to 5 (or so) at first to make sure that all packages are installed, the file structure is correct, etc. After a successful run with these few iterations then change `numReps` back to 500 to reproduce the analyses of Lusk *et al.* (2021).

 ## My Session Information